 Build your brand as an authority in a single sector of your industry first.
 Share your expertise through the content you publish on your site as well as with the content you distribute on other industry sites/blogs.
 Then gradually scale to other areas of your industry.

-For example, I have been known in the link building scene, because I’ve somehow focused on sharing ideas and strategies on link building for quite a while.
 Along the way of associating my personal brand to that niche led me to ton of linking opportunities:

 Roundups of best blogs discussing the niche